GradleUp/maven-sympathy/README.md

 $ ./gradlew :sympathyForMrMaven

-> Task :sympathyForMrMaven FAILED org.jetbrains.kotlin:kotlin-stdlib-common:1.8.10 changed to 1.9.21
+> Task :sympathyForMrMaven FAILED
+e: direct dependency org.jetbrains.kotlin:kotlin-stdlib-common:1.8.21 of configuration 'allSourceSetsCompileDependenciesMetadata' was changed to 1.9.21
-org.jetbrains.kotlin:kotlin-stdlib:1.8.10 changed to 1.9.21
+e: direct dependency org.jetbrains.kotlin:kotlin-stdlib:1.8.21 of configuration 'allSourceSetsCompileDependenciesMetadata' was changed to 1.9.21

 FAILURE: Build failed with an exception.